US doctor warns against backlash to gene-edited baby claim

 Daley spoke Wednesday at an international conference in Hong Kong, where the Chinese scientist, He Jiankui (HEH JEE-ahn-qway) of Shenzhen, also is scheduled to speak.

-He says he altered the DNA of twin girls when they were conceived to try to help them resist possible future infection with the AIDS virus.
+He says his lab used the powerful gene-editing tool CRISPR to alter the DNA of human embryos to try to help them resist possible future infection with the AIDS virus.
+He said twin girls with the altered genes were born earlier this month.

 Most Read Nation & World Stories